vacp2p/rfc/content/docs/rfcs/58/README.md

 ## Verification and slashing

 Verification and slashing in both subprotocols remain the same as in [32/RLN-V1](/spec/32).
-The only difference that may arise is the `message_limit` check in the RLN-Same, since it is now a public input of the Circuit.
+The only difference that may arise is the `message_limit` check in RLN-Same, since it is now a public input of the Circuit.

 ## ZK Circuits specification